Greetings, friends. I hope this day finds you all well.

 -19th century rhyme

-The pair committed their last murder on Halloween 1828; a woman named Marjorie Docherty, who had been invited to lodge at Burke’s.
-Following her murder, her body was discovered by two other lodgers, Ann and James Gray, who reported the discovery to police.
+The pair committed their last murder on Halloween in 1828.
+A woman named Marjorie Docherty, who had been invited to lodge at Burke’s.
+Following her death, her body was found by two other lodgers, Ann and James Gray, who reported the discovery to the police.
 However, by the time law enforcement arrived, Marjorie’s body had already been hauled off to Knox.

 Professor Robert Knox was cleared of wrongdoing for lack of hard evidence (although his reputation and career were sullied).

 The two women were released.
 Margaret fled to Ireland, but no clear accounts are given for what became of Helen.